yyscolin/linux-mini-bash-scripts/readme.md

 - Run the script like this: `./MiniBash/ping.sh ./MiniBash/profiles/ping.exmaple.sh`
 - Optional: Add into your crontab

+## ddns.sh
+A simple recurring script to check if your dynamic public IP address has been changed.

+If a change is detected:
+- a DNS record in Cloudflare can be changed.
+- a notification can be sent from a Telegram bot.

+Notes:
+- To use this script, copy `ddns.env.sample` to `ddns.<profile_name>.env` and use `ddns.sh <profile_name>`.
+- This script runs continuously in the background.
+Do not add to crontab.

 ## mysqldump.sh
 Creates backup for mysql databases compressed into .tar.7z and then sent to a folder.